 Check the licensing and credentials of on-staff doctors.
 Are your loved one’s regular doctors nearby or will your aging loved one have to switch healthcare providers?

-9. Explore the physical plant.
+9. Explore the facilitates and grounds.

 Look for wide corridors, light colors, and well-lighted hallways, which can help reduce the risk of falls.